ildefonsotico/Vehicle-Tracking-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-It is pretty important to found the best method in order to get more accuracy in terms of detection and also decrease the noise.
+It is pretty important to search the best method in order to get more accuracy in terms of detection and also decrease the noise.
 There are a lot of options to explore, since parameters until algorithm like (SVN, Decision Three, etc).
 It's pretty important to explore more possibilities and more features to trainning the network.

+It also will be posted different networks weights done.